isle-labs/isle-docs/docs/reference/IsleGlobals.md

 ### isFunctionPaused

-Returns the pause status of a specific function in a contract
+Returns the pause status of a specific function in the caller contract

 ```solidity
 function isFunctionPaused(bytes4 sig_) external view override returns (bool functionIsPaused_);